mediamonks/muban/docs/introduction.md

 concept of 'blocks'.
 Blocks are sections that make up a page, and consist out of all kind of reusable components like headings, paragraphs, buttons, images, etc.

-So to build up a page when developing, we set up to have a json file per page that contains an array of block names, and the data that it would need to display content.
+So to build up a page when developing, we set up to have a yaml file per page that contains an array of block names, and the data that it would need to display content.
 The data is there to mock the data that a backend system would need to render the actual page in the end.

-After that, we just needed an application template file that would loop over the json list, and include the block component partials, so all html for the page would be rendered.
+After that, we just needed an application template file that would loop over the yaml list, and include the block component partials, so all html for the page would be rendered.

 And when the DOM is constructed, we just select all the elements that have a `data-component`